How do you choose the right social media platform for your business?

 Think of your social content as intellectual property.

 You can create a core piece of content on your chosen social platform.
-Then reuse the content elsewhere online.
+Then you can increase your reach by repurposing your content across channels.

 Here’s an example: I write detailed social posts and put them on Facebook, on my personal profile.
 Based on the thinking that goes into those social posts, I often create a video to share the concepts on my YouTube channel.